limaleomenezes/dotfiles/README.md

-# Leonardo Menezes's DOTFILES
+# Leonardo Menezes' DOTFILES

 The `install.sh` script uses `pacman` as package manager.
 If you plan to test this configuration setup in any Ubuntu or Fedora based distros replace the `CMD_INSTALL` variable.

 I am pretty comfortable using [Arch Linux](https://archlinux.org/).
-The ideia of my setup is to work around a bare bones distro.
-Just having the essential tools with sensible configuration I can work with precision.
+The idea of my setup is to work around a bare-bones distro.
+Just having the essential tools with sensible configuration, I can work with precision.

 There is the **Automatic Setup** and the **Manual Setup**.
 Both requires a correct installation of your distro.
-For Arch the must-have
+For Arch, the must-have
 references:

 - [Installation guide](https://wiki.archlinux.org/title/Installation_guide)